fimion/alex-party/src/pages/posts/2023-01-23-non-alcoholic-options-for-event-organizers.md

 This one is harder.
 If you can't make the craft sodas or the mocktails work out, give me food.
 But it needs to be amazing.
 Not "I ordered pizza hut" or the Presidential Mcdonalds Meal.
 It needs to be something local.
 Something unique to the area. something that will leave me talking about it afterwards.
 I can't give you specifics on this, dear reader, but you will know it when you have it right.

+## Conclusion

+Y'all, I know It's tough being an event organizer.
+I get it.
+If you're already taking into account dietary restrictions, go the extra step, and try making things better for everyone.
+A little bit of work goes a very long way.